Important Steps for Undergraduates

 Take the three-minute Graduating Student Survey.
 This survey is the University’s effort to understand your post-graduation plans and to enhance programs and services offered by the Center for Career Education.
 Please note that only those who have applied to graduate can access the survey.

 Register for Class Day.
-Watch out for your personalized invitation (to be sent on Wednesday, March 17) and use that link to register for and participate in Class Day.
+Watch out for your personalized invitation and use that link to register for and participate in Class Day.
 As a reminder, Class Day is where your name will be read and you will be celebrated as a graduate of Columbia College or Columbia Engineering.

 Get help navigating your plans for life beyond Columbia.
 Meet with career counselors from the Center for Career Education (CCE) to strategize your job search, consider graduate school options, pivot your plans, or map out your next steps.
 CCE serves Columbia College and Engineering alumni for life.